 Neutral Colours

-For this style you need a mostly neutral colour scheme such as beige or taupe, white or ivory, blues such as duck egg blue or navy, including greys.
-In some instances, there are stronger colours such as rustic reds such as claret or yellow, inspired by the sunflower fields of Provence.
+For this style, you need a mostly neutral colour scheme.
+Use shades such as beige or taupe, white or ivory.
+Blues, like duck egg blue or navy, and including greys are also suitable.
+In some instances, there are stronger colours available.
+These include rustic reds like claret or yellows inspired by the sunflower fields of Provence.

 Natural Materials in French Provincial Interior Design

 You would struggle to find plastic or another artificial material such as polyester in a French Provincial space.
-The inspiration for this style comes from the beautiful landscape of the French country side, which is why wood, cotton, linen, stone, ceramics (picture link https://www.homestolove.com.au/french-provincial-kitchens-6332) are an essential part to achieving this style.
+The inspiration for this style comes from the beautiful landscape of the French countryside.
+This is why wood, cotton, linen, stone, and ceramics are essential to achieving this style.

 Feature Flooring in French Provincial Interior Design

-Whether it’s parquetry floors in a chevron or herringbone pattern or a beautiful ceramic tile, the floor remains a strong design element cementing all the other features in the space.
+The floor is a strong design element.
+It can be parquetry in a chevron or herringbone pattern.
+Alternatively, it could be a beautiful ceramic tile.
+It remains a powerful feature.
+It cements all the other features in the space.

 Rustic Elements in French Provincial Interior Design

-It’s hard to achieve a rustic, distressed vibe so popular in French Provincial interior design, without a few proper rustic, distressed pieces.
+Achieving a rustic, distressed vibe in French Provincial interior design is challenging.
+You need a few proper rustic, distressed pieces.
 Pieces that have signs of a previous life such as rust, dents, scratches or are faded.
 These pieces will add a certain authenticity to achieve a French Provincial style.
 Consider the use of hammered copper, white enamel with blue rim tableware or a shabby chic sideboard.

 Written by Trish Khoury